Panopticon-Project/panopticon-admin/EXAMPLE_APT.md

 * URL - http://www.tarasco.org/security/pwdump_7/

 ### Report
-Collections of threat intelligence focused on one or more topics, such as a description of a threat actor, malware, or attack technique, including contextual details.
 * [Examinging Examplus Hackerus](URL to pdf/blog post etc)
 * Description - Since 2018, RandomAV Firm has investigated computer security breaches at hundreds of organizations.
 The details we have analyzed during hundreds of investigations convince us that a specific group is based primarily in Lorem Ipsum and that the Lorem Ipsum Government is aware of them.
 We refer to this group as APT2000, a single organization of operators that has conducted a cyber espionage campaign against a broad range of victims since at least 2018.
 Our analysis has led us to conclude that APT2000 is able to wage such a long-running and extensive cyber espionage campaign in large part because it receives direct government support.

 ## Campaign or year
-A grouping of adversarial behaviors that describes a set of malicious activities or attacks that occur over a period of time against a specific set of targets.
-Each Campaign should have a name or description and be associated with the below date range.
-Leave blank if there is no discernable campaign
 * Year - 2019

 ### Attributes